cunhapaulo/MarpX/examples/galileo.md

 <div class="multicolumn vcenter"><div>

-## Kant, Leibniz & Gauss
+## Kant, Leibniz & Galileo

-Philosophy and the sciences were closely linked in the age of Leibniz, Gauss, and Kant.
+Philosophy and the sciences were closely linked in the age of Leibniz, Galileo, and Kant.

-This addresses the transformations of metaphysics as a discipline, the emergence of analytical mechanics, the diverging avenues of 18th-century Gaussianism, the body-mind problem, and philosophical principles of classification in the life sciences.
+This addresses the transformations of metaphysics as a discipline, the emergence of analytical mechanics, the diverging avenues of 18th-century Galileuianism, the body-mind problem, and philosophical principles of classification in the life sciences.

 > Price at Amazon used to be 128,39 €